phimc95/My-Project/README.md

 ## Outreach Activities
 I have assisted in lab tutorials in the Department of Applied Mathematics at LJMU, specifically helping students use and better understand R/RStudio.
 From the feedback I have received, the students saw this as a positive experience and felt it did help them.
+Since September 2020 I have been employed as a teaching support officer, assisting with Engineering Mathematics at LJMU.

 ## Funding
 I am funded by the OActive project, funding scheme: H2020-SC1-PM-17-2017, with contributions by Liverpool John Moores University.